 In the end, the lords in the realm saw the most importance in having the male line taking precedence over the female line.
 While the maesters never revealed the actual numbers, it was rumored that Prince Viserys had won by a twenty to one vote.
 Those who had voted for Laenor were mostly limited to the Velaryons and their close allies in Blackwater Bay, the Celtigars and Bar Emmons, as well as the Baratheons (as Rhaenys's mother, Laenor's grandmother, was Jocelyn Baratheon).
 Laenor was also supported, however, by the Starks and their major vassals House Manderly and House Dustin, as well as House Blackwood from the riverlands.

 Maester Yandel speculated in his later history that one reason why the Starks (and by extension their vassals) supported the Velaryon faction is because they were still bitter with Jaehaerys over the issue of carving out the New Gift for the Night's Watch from lands previously held by Stark vassals.
-Although the resources of these lands were already being donated to the Watch, the Starks felt they could administrate the lands better, as the focus of the Night's Watch would always be on the Wall and not the landholdings south of it.
+The Starks felt they could administrate the lands better, as the focus of the Night's Watch would always be on the Wall and not the landholdings south of it.
 The Starks were later proven correct, as the New Gift eventually fell into neglect and was largely abandoned.

 King Jaehaerys I did not travel to Harrenhal to attend the Great Council.
 When news of the verdict came to King's Landing, Jaehaerys honored the vote and named Viserys the new Prince of Dragonstone.
 Ser Otto Hightower, the younger brother of the Lord of Oldtown, was chosen as Hand of the King, to replace the late Prince Baelon.

 The fourteen claims